hacklab-fi/hacklab-website/hacklab_ry_en.md

 Membership in Hacklab ry. is open for all hacklab associations in Finland.
 Hacklab.fi network continues its informal operations next to the organisation, so for example newly founded groups can join in the cooperation regardless of membership.

 You can contact us fastest on Matrix-channel <a class="external-links" href="https://matrix.to/#/#general:hacklab.fi">#general:hacklab.fi</a>, also IRC-channel #hacklab.fi at Freenode network delivers.
+Or you can drop us an email <a class="external-links" href="mailto:hallitus@hacklab.fi">hallitus@hacklab.fi</a>

 ## Rules